InternalError503/restart-my-chrome/readme.md

 - More to come...

 ### History:
-We brought you [restart my fox] (https://addons.mozilla.org/en-US/firefox/addon/restart-my-fox), Now we bring you [restart my chrome] (https://chrome.google.com/webstore/detail/restart-my-chrome/poifblphedfakpplnemomhgkhhpkpkla).
+We brought you [restart my fox] (https://addons.mozilla.org/en-US/firefox/addon/restart-my-fox), Now we bring you [restart my chrome] NO LONGER AVAILABLE IN GOOGLE WEBSTORE.

 ### Clear Browser Data: